14 Popular Italian Horse Breeds

 Then, in 1900, Boulonnais, Ardennes, and Norfolk-Breton blood were added to make a heavier horse.
 The breed quickly became a reliable choice for agriculture and even military use.

 Furthermore, the Italian Heavy Draft horses stand between 14.2 and 15.2 hands tall.
-They are typically chestnut with a flaxen mane and tail, but they can also be bay, red, or roan.
+They are typically chestnut with a flaxen mane and tail but can also be bay, red, or roan.

 2. Bardigiano